 Transformation of food systems has influenced the way food is produced, processed, distributed, prepared, and consumed.
 In the wake of these transformations, food safety and quality requirements are becoming an increasingly important issue in entire value chains.
 Research highlights a number of food-related challenges in Africa generally, including in Tanzania, related to, for example: mycotoxin contamination, chemical contamination, the presence of antibiotics residuals, the presence of growth hormones, and diet-related non-communicable disease.

 Therefore, this project focuses on the consumer, in a bid to understand the drivers of food choices and devise interventions likely to influence behavioural change towards more responsible consumption of food.
-The study includes an experimental approach with twin areas of focus.
+Through a pull-based supply chain, responsible consumption can be the driving force behind sustainable food systems.
+The study utilises an experimental approach with twin areas of focus.
 It specifically aims to ascertain what consumers in Tanzania value in terms of food, and how that affects their food choices, and to assess the effect of different interventions – including education, nutrition labels, and certification – on healthy food choices.

 This study will contribute to the body of knowledge related to achieving national, regional, and international food and nutrition security goals – including those set out in SDGs 2, 3, and 12; the UN food systems Action Tracks 1 and 2; Agenda 2063; the Malabo Declaration; Tanzania’s National Multisectoral Nutrition Action Plan (NMNAP) 2022-2026; and the Tanzania Development Vision (TDV) 2025.